 The Commonwealth Scholarships Guidelines (Research) 2017 provides the legislative basis for the provision of funding to this program.

 2020 RTP details and conditions of grant are also available.

 The process for determining the basic RTP grant amount for a higher education provider can be found in Research Block Grants – Calculation Methodology.

 RTP Stipend Rates

 Each year, the range for RTP stipend rates for the following year will be announced by 1 October.
 The RTP stipend rate range is effective from 1 January.
 The table below details current and recent RTP stipend rates.

 |Year||Full-time base RTP stipend rate ($)||Full-time max RTP stipend rate ($)|

 Historical Australian Postgraduate Award stipend rates are also available.

-Universities are responsible for the application and selection processes for RTP Scholarships, so you will need to contact your chosen university's postgraduate research office directly to discuss how to apply.
+Universities are responsible for the application and selection processes for RTP Scholarships, so prospective candidates will need to contact their chosen university's postgraduate research office directly to discuss how to apply.
 The list of eligible universities is available in Table A and B of the Higher Education Support Act 2003.

 HDR Grievance Factsheet